apple502j/yarn/CONVENTIONS.md

  - "init" for "initialize"
  - "min"/"max" for "minimum"/"maximum"
  - Any abbreviations used by Java or libraries ("json", "html", etc.)
+ - "json" for `JsonElement` and its subclasses
  - "o" for the parameter of `equals(Ljava/lang/Object;)Z` methods

 Treat acronyms as single words rather than capitalizing every letter.
-This improves readability (compare `JsonObject` and `JSONObject`) and it's consistent with Mojang naming (a known name is `NbtIo`).
+This improves readability (compare `JsonObject` and `JSONObject`), and it's consistent with Mojang naming (a known name is `NbtIo`).

 ## Packages

 Package names should always be singular to respect Java conventions.
-Try to respect the Mojang package structure to avoid visibility problems in the future.
+To determine a package for a class, try the following:

+- Place it in the same package, or a subpackage, of the parent class.
+- Only put client-only classes in `client` package, and vice versa.
+- If the class can be used for generic purposes, put in `util`.

 ## Consistency